mapbox/logbt/UPGRADING.md

 # Upgrading

-This file contains instructions for users of logbt who are upgrading from one version to another.
+This file contains instructions for users of `logbt` who are upgrading from one version to another.

-You do not need to change anything if only the minor version changes, but it is best to keep up with changes if you can.

 See also the [Changelog](CHANGELOG.md).